Help us improve your experience.

 Name The name of the Traffic Steering policy.

-Application Policies are security policies in the Juniper WAN Assurance design, where you define which network and users can access which applications, and according to which traffic steering policy.
-You must create Networks, Applications, and establish Traffic Steering profiles to define an Application Policy.
+Application Policies are security policies in the Juniper WAN Assurance design, where you define which network and users can access which applications, and you assign a traffic steering path which those networks or users will use to access the application or destination.
 These elements become matching criteria to allow access to or block access from applications or destinations.

-In the Juniper Mist™ cloud portal, the Networks or Users setting determines the source zone.
-The Applications and Traffic Steering settings determine the destination zone.
+In the Juniper Mist™ cloud portal, the Network/User setting determines the source zone.
+The Application/Destination and Traffic Steering settings determine the destination zone.
 Traffic Steering paths determine the destination zone in Juniper Networks® SRX Series Firewalls, so ensure that you assign Traffic Steering profiles to the Application Policies.

 Field Description